Alenic Alka Side Effects

-Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium carbonate.
-Some of the dosage forms listed on this page may not apply to the brand name Alenic Alka.
+Note: This page contains information about the side effects of alginic acid / aluminum hydroxide / magnesium carbonate.
+Some of the dosage forms included on this document may not apply to the brand name Alenic Alka.

-Some side effects of Alenic Alka may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Alenic Alka may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to alginic acid / aluminum hydroxide / magnesium carbonate: suspension

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking alginic acid / aluminum hydroxide / magnesium carbonate: